KLEF-ompg-ECE/genetic-algorithms-venkatprasad67/README.md

 **Look at `plots/experiment_1.png` and describe what you see (2–3 sentences).**

-The plot shows a rapid increase in fitness during the early generations.
-The biggest improvement occurs in the first few generations.
-After that, the curve gradually flattens, showing convergence.
+The plot shows a steady increase in fitness across generations, especially in the early stages.
+The biggest improvement happens in the first few generations as the algorithm quickly finds good solutions.
+After that, the curve flattens, showing convergence with fewer improvements.

 ---